dog-face/git_commit_inflator/README.txt

  ______________________________________
-/ You're not my type.
-For that matter, \
+/ Q: How much does it cost to ride the \
-\ you're not even my species!!!        /
+\ Unibus?
+A: 2 bits.                   /
  --------------------------------------
         \   ^__^
          \  (oo)\_______